-In recent years, the “Fishtival” was added to the rodeo bringing music, fishing gear, charter boat raffles, educational exhibits for wildlife, ecology, conservation, boating, and a casting contest for children.
+In recent years, the “Fishtival” was added to the rodeo, bringing music, fishing gear and charter boat raffles and educational exhibits for wildlife, ecology, conservation, boating, and a casting contest for children.

-The Louisiana Dept .of Wildlife and Fisheries protects and manages the abundant natural resources in the state and has done a wonderful job of maintaining the fish stock in the Park’s lagoons and in Bayou St. John.
-They also play a big role at the Big Bass Rodeo by providing the scales to weigh the lunker bass, the aerated tubs to hold the stock, and the employees to safely release the fish after the tournament.
+The La.
+Dept .of Wildlife and Fisheries whose goal is to protect and manage the abundant natural resources in the state has done a wonderful job of maintaining the fish stock in the Park’s lagoons and in Bayou St. John.
+They also play a big role at the Big Bass Rodeo by providing the scales to weigh the lunker bass, the aerated tubs to hold the stock, and the employees to safely re-release the fish after the tournament.
 Their various educational exhibits attract anglers of all ages and are a big draw to the Fishtival.

 The largest fish ever caught in City Park was a 52-pound buffalo fish hauled in on July 21, 1976 by 12-year-old Tommy Descant of Chalmette.
 In February 2005, Ross Reboul, a junior at Jesuit High School, landed a giant 44-pound Blue Catfish.
 This giant catfish measured 42-inches long and 26-inches in circumference.
 Biologists believe this giant catfish was approximately 21 years old!
 In 1968, City Park boatman Cecil Doiron caught a bass weighing 8 lbs.
 1 oz. which held the Park record until February 12, 2013 (Mardi Gras day) when Kevin Schilling landed a 9-lb.
 0 oz. lunker bass to break Cecil’s record.
 On August 14, 2013, Tim Zissis set the new record catching a 9-lb.
 0.05 oz. bass.
 2013 was the year for big bass in City Park!

-Each year brings the opportunity for some lucky or skilled angler to land a huge bass that will break Tim’s record!
+Each year brings the opportunity for some lucky or skilled angler to land the monster bass that breaks Tim’s record!
 Good luck and good fishing to all!

 Cecil Doiron with 8 lb.
 1 oz. bass.